 3. Present a Variety of Foods to Your Picky Toddler

 When it comes to avoiding dinnertime battles with a picky eater, one of the best things you can do for your child is to present new or non-preferred foods to them on a regular basis.
 Whether they eat these new foods or not is up to them (see point 6 below), but you need to have “strange” foods make an appearance quite often.
 In fact, according to Zero to Three, it often takes as many as 10-15 appearances before a child will even try a new food.
-(Source)

 It may take days for your kids to even allow the peas to stay on their plate, but you never know when you’ll catch them on a hungry day and they may be hungry enough to give them a try.
 Try not to worry as much about whether or not they are eating these foods, and get some comfort out of knowing they were presented with a balanced meal.
 You’ve held up your end of the bargain.

 4. Don’t Let Your Picky Eater Fill Up on Snacks